Inimesh/CV/README.md

 As well as learning technical skills, studying at Makers has been first and foremost a self-development process.
 I now feel confident in my abilities to effectively break down a complex problem, plan a project to tackle it, and then execute it collaboratively using agile working techniques and coding best practices.

-The reasons why tech excites me are similar to why I studied Chemistry, in that it is all about finding solutions to problems by creating mechanisms within specific constraints.
+The reasons why tech excites me is that it is all about finding solutions to problems by creating mechanisms within specific constraints.
 Not just any solution however, a water-tight solution that is elegant, efficient, well-tested and robust as possible; creating, and then testing your creation!

 ## Projects